Solo 401(k)

 Exam Tip: Gotchas

-• The ages 60-63 "super catch-up" is a SECURE Act 2.0 provision.
+• The "super catch-up" applies ONLY at ages 60-63.
 It does NOT apply at age 64 or above; the catch-up reverts to the standard amount.
 The exam may test the specific age window.